-In order to run your node as either a Tunnel Server or Tunnel Client, you will need to configure additional settings and equipment.
+In order to run your node as either a Tunnel Server or Tunnel Client, you will need to configure Internet access.
+The following diagram shows an example of tunnel services between two nodes using the Legacy Tunneling Protocol described below.